-9. Having privacy and anonymity
+9. Enjoying privacy and anonymity

-10. Dropping coins in a pay phone
+10. Calling on a pay phone

 11. Getting directions

-Back in the predigital age, you needed to know how to get where you were going before you left the house.
-And if that failed, you needed a map in the car or a clerk at a gas station to tell you which road to take.
+If that failed, you needed a map in the car or a clerk at a gas station to tell you which road to take.

 12. Writing checks